Working on campus while studying at CCA, even a few hours each week, can help provide you with the necessary resources to meet your expenses.

 All students must regularly submit time in Workday by the scheduled payroll deadlines.
 Students may not save their time entry to submit at the end of the semester.
 Students and supervisors will be notified via email prior to each payroll lockout period when hours need to be submitted for payment.

 Students must allow adequate time for their supervisor to review and approve time entered.
-Students who have more than one position at CCA must submit separate time entry in Workday for each position.
-Never enter time on the Student Shell.
+If you have more than one position at CCA, you must submit separate time entry in Workday for each position.
+You will be able to select each position from the drop down menu in your timesheet.
+If you only have one position, the position will be automatically selected for you.

 Pay periods run from the 1st to the 15th of the month; and from the 16th to the last day of the month.